ppetev/webcloud/README.md

 Port forwarding is set up so host machine can se the two "Wildflies" - try going to http://localhost:9081 or http://localhost:9082 on your machine

+## Issues on Linux?

+If upon starting vagrant VirtualBox reports that it is not usable on your machine, make sure you recompile its modules by running as root:
+`/etc/init.d/vboxdrv setup`

+If your vagrant VM falls into 'guru meditation' state, make sure that you are running with kernel older than 4.2.
+This will be fixed in version 4.3.32 of VirtualBox.
+More information (including a workaround for newer kernels) can be found here: https://www.virtualbox.org/ticket/14531

 ## Proxy issues?

 1. install